 • “Non-reactive” – HIV antibodies were not detected in the blood sample.
 It’s important to note that if you have had a risk in the “window period” you should re-test again in 3 months.

 • “Reactive” – This result is highly likely to indicate the presence of HIV antibodies in your blood.
 This result is preliminary and needs to be confirmed with a blood test from a vein in your arm which is sent to the lab.
 This is because, very occasionally – about one in two hundred tests - the reactive result is false.
 The laboratory results will be available within a week.

 • “Invalid” – there is a possibility that the rapid test may not work.
 In this situation you will be offered a repeat rapid test if time permits, or as soon as possible thereafter.

 Rapido! is located at 57 Hyde Street, in the Adelaide city centre.
-Rapid HIV testing is offered on Fridays between 4pm and 6.30pm and on Saturday mornings between 10am and 1pm.
+Rapid HIV testing is offered on Mondays and Fridays between 4.00 pm and 7.00 pm.

 You can ring us on 7099 5300 to make an appointment in advance, or you can just walk in during our opening times and wait for the first available test facilitator.

 The rapid HIV test is very sensitive and, very occasionally, the test reacts when there are no HIV antibodies present.
 This is known as a ‘false positive.’
 This is why, with all reactive rapid HIV test results, we always do a standard blood test and send it to the lab for confirmation.